johnneijzen/John-Turtle-Programs/README.md

 P.s Since Now im studying Computer Science i think i rewrite all my turtle program begin aging but i keep old as backup just in case

 P.P.S Im Now Go to used LUA Editor for computercraft not old way like using Intellij IDEA with Lua Pluging

+P.P.S you may want to check https://github.com/johnneijzen/John-Computer-Craft-Program-2017 instead it basically it complete rewrite for most of these programs